Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/na/find_service_areas_for_multiple_facilities/README.md

 <h2>How to use the sample</h2>

 <p>Click 'find service areas' to calculate and display the service area of each facility on the map.
-The polygons displayed around each facility represents the service area; in red is the area that is within 1 minute away from the hospital by car.
-Light orange is the area that is within 3 minutes away from the hospital by car.
-All polygons have transparency to them, so that when service areas from multiple facilities overlap, these areas will appear in bolder colors.</p>
+The polygons displayed around each facility represents the facility's service area; the red area is within 1 minute travel time from the hospital by car, whilst orange is within 3 minutes by car.
+All polygons are transparent, so that when service areas from multiple facilities overlap, these areas will appear as bolder colors.</p>

 <h2>How it works</h2>